 Non-GT Students: $10

-Representatives: $175 per organization* + $25 for each additional representative
+Representatives: $175 per organization* + $25 for each additional representative.

 *This year, we’re offering organizations who hold a workshop for our conference attendees a registration discount to $100 per organization + $25 for each additional representative!

-Representative registration is now closed.
+Representative registration is still open!